nsrahmad/McCLIM/Extensions/fonts/README.md

   CLIM apps are, and the lack of WYSIWYG document editors crying out for perfect text spacing in small fonts, we don't really need this.

-## fontconfig

-One of this component responsibilities is responsible for estabilishing mapping between text-styles predefined by the specification and concreete fonts.
-This is performed by the function `autoconfigure-fonts` in the following order:

-* Predefined paths are scanned for corresponding DejaVu fonts.

-* Otherwise we shell out to `fc-match` looking for the fonts proposed for our family/face preferences.

-* If autoconfiguration fails, user is left on his own (he will be asked to configure fonts manually if they are not available).

-Each proposed map is tested whenever it may be loaded by `zpb-ttf:with-font-loader` and only after that considered valid map, otherwise we reject such configuration.

-Additionally device fonts implementation in `xrender-fonts` uses function `find-fontconfig-font` (the same function we use to shell-out during the configuration) if it looks for a particular font.

 ## xrender-fonts

 Component is responsible for glueing `mcclim-native-ttf` and the